 Fruit trees can be pruned in the winter, spring, or summer.
 Winter pruning causes a tree to grow more vigorously.
 Spring pruning, after the fruit has set, keeps dwarf trees smaller and does not reduce the fruit crop as much.
 By mid-spring, it is obvious which branches are producing fruit and which are not, so productive branches can be saved.
 Cutting back vigorous apple and pear twigs to three to five buds in mid-summer will encourage more fruit spurs.

 Tree fruits will have the most flavor if they are allowed to ripen on the tree and eaten right away.
-But, it will store longer if it is picked before it is fully ripe.
+But, they will store longer if they are picked before they are fully ripe.
 When ripe, the green background color will change to yellow.
 For red fruit, look at the bottom of the fruit to see the background color.

 Another test for ripeness is to push on the fruit to check for softness.
 Ripe fruit will be considerably softer than green fruit.
 A ripe peach or nectarine will dent easily with a fingertip.
 For apples and pears, a piece of skin is peeled off and a special pressure gauge is used to test for firmness.

 European pears should not be allowed to ripen fully on the tree, because by the time the outside is ripe, the inside is mushy.
 It is better to pick pears when they first begin to show a hint of yellow, and let them ripen indoors.
 A few days in the refrigerator begins the ripening process.
 Pears will then ripen in a few days to a few weeks at room temperature.